edwardshturman/cs110/in_class/week4/README.md

 ### Part 2: Determining the state of water based on its temperature

+Write a program `water.py` that asks for temperature in Fahrenheit.
+The program should accept any floating point number.
+Display whether water is liquid, solid, or gas at that temperature at sea level.
+Display the results like this: `'Water at that temperature is a solid/liquid/gas.'`

+(Note: display only the correct state for that temperature.)

+Facts: At sea level, water freezes at 32 degrees F and boils at 212 degrees F.

+Extra credit: 1 point if you convert the temperatures to celsius when printing.

 ```python
 temperature_f = int(input('What is the temperature? '))
 temperature_c = int((temperature_f - 32) * 5/9)